 Yoko's moto license found its way back home and Yoko now owns the sole right to produce original Yoko motocross, enduro, motorcycling and snowmobile gear.

-Yoko has reached the respectable age of 40.
-So we went back to where it all started.
-Yoko has now teamed up with HSF Motorsport KTM, one of the premier teams in the MX2 World Championship series.
-Using the feedback they provide, we are able to take our products to the next level.
+Yoko reached the respectable age of 40.
+So we went back to where it all started, testing products on World Championship riders.
+Yoko teamed up with HSF Motorsport KTM, one of the premier teams in the MX2 World Championship series.
+Using the feedback they provided, we were able to take our products to the next level.

 Yoko’s strong push back to the top of motocross continued with the announcement of a multi-year contract with future motocross superstar Liam Everts in October 2018.
 Motocross runs deep in the Everts family with grandpa Harry having won four Motocross World Championships and father Stefan’s record 10 World Championships.
 14-year-old Liam claimed bronze in the EMX85 championship and silver at the German ADAC series in 2018, and moved on to the highly competitive EMX125 series for 2019.

 Motocross legend and 10-time World Champion Stefan Everts joined Yoko as part owner of both Yoko Europe and its mother company Yoko Sports.
 In addition to the shares acquired, Everts will play a role in Yoko’s product development and marketing, and serve as talent scout and race strategist for the Yoko Team Pilot program.